 The Loft Collection also offers some very interesting materials for a vintage decoration.
 Our choice is Nolita, a creamy white with variations in grey.

 If there is something trendy in interior design and decoration it is marble with veins.
 This material has taken over kitchen and bathroom worktops, and the tops of tables and sideboards.
 Following this vintage style and within the Natural Collection, we chose Dekton Aura15, inspired by the Calacatta and Carrara marbles or by the simplicity and elegance of Dekton Rem.

 Another very vintage trend is the use of old-looking materials that imitate rust.
 Our suggestion is Radium and Trilium in order to achieve that rusted effect.
 Within the same collection, but with a totally different finish, we have the silvery white of Nilium.

 The brightness from the Natural X-Gloss Collection

 Another collection by Dekton with a marked vintage style is the Natural X-Gloss Collection.
 Inspired by white and beige natural stone, with a very shiny finish, it is the perfect choice for the vintage décor of your home.
 Our selection is those pieces with veins such as Natural 18, which has a soft grey veining, or Fiord, a much bolder range with a creamy onyx veining.

 Vintage style decorating tips

-Cosentino offers you limitless options to achieve a vintage décor in your living room, kitchen, or bathroom, from cladding to countertops, vanities to shower trays:
+Cosentino offers you many options to achieve a vintage décor in your living room, kitchen or bathroom, from cladding to worktops, washbasins to shower trays: